dfinity/portal/docs/developer-docs/backend/rust/multiply-dependency.md

 To test the deployed canister:

-1. Call the `read` function from the Motoko canister, which reads the current value of the `cell` variable on the deployed canister:
+- #### Step 1:  Call the `read` function from the Motoko canister, which reads the current value of the `cell` variable on the deployed canister:

     ``` bash
     dfx canister call multiply_deps read